 Getting started with Kafka Connect

-Get started with Kafka Connect in CSP Community Edition.
+Get started with Kafka Connect in Cloudera Streaming Community Edition.

 Kafka Connect is a tool for streaming data between Apache Kafka and other systems in a reliable and scalable fashion.
 Kafka Connect makes it simple to quickly define connectors that move large collections of data into and out of Kafka.
 Source connectors can ingest entire databases or collect metrics from all your application servers into Kafka topics, making the data available for stream processing with low latency.
 Sink connectors can deliver data from Kafka topics into secondary storage and query systems or into batch systems for offline analysis.

-CSP Community Edition is shipped with many different Cloudera developed and publicly available connectors that each cover a specific use case for streaming data.
-All of these can be deployed, managed, and monitored using Streams Messaging Manager (SMM)
+Cloudera Streaming Community Edition includes many different connectors.
+The majority of these are developed by Cloudera, but publicly available connectors are included as well.
+Each connector covers a specific use case for streaming data.
+Connectors are deployed, managed, and monitored using Streams Messaging Manager.

-The following tutorial walks you through a simple use case where data is moved from a Kafka topic into a PostgreSQL database using the JDBC Sink connector, which is one of the Cloudera developed connectors shipped with CSP Community Edition.
+The following tutorial walks you through a simple use case where data is moved from a Kafka topic into a PostgreSQL database using the JDBC Sink connector, which is one of the Cloudera-developed connectors shipped with Cloudera Streaming Community Edition.

 Before you begin